brichards21/anime-proj-site/index.md

 The distribution of differences between scores (MAL Score - Completed Users Score) is centered around a mean of 0.02 with a standard deviation of 0.23.
-A mean of 0.02 which is positive, mean that MAL scores generally tend to be slightly higher than scores given by users who have marked those anime as completed.
+A mean of 0.02 which is positive, means that MAL scores generally tend to be slightly higher than scores given by users who have marked those anime as completed.

-It’s difficult to just eyeball this distribution and decide whether or not the difference between these scores is significantly different or not.
-One way to formally test this is by using a **paired-sample T-test**.
+It’s difficult to just eyeball this distribution and decide whether or not the differences between these scores are significantly different or not.
+One way to formally test this is by using a **paired-sample t-test**.
 The paired-sample t-test can be used to determine whether the mean difference between pairs of measurements is 0 or not.
 Thus, the following hypotheses are tested: